emacsmirror/gap-mode/README.txt

             d, e, f ); .

 There are quite a number of variables that control how gap-mode indentation behaves.
-Consult the help for gap-mode by  typing `C-h m' for a list of the variables (and the features of gap-mode in general), and then `C-h v <var>' for  a  description of  what  the  variable  <var>  controls.
+Consult the help for gap-mode by  typing `C-h m` for a list of the variables (and the features of gap-mode in general), and then `C-h v <var>` for  a  description of  what  the  variable  <var>  controls.
 It  is  also suggested that you  read the GAP menu  in emacs to find  the commands which might be useful.